jlw-ecoevo/jlw-ecoevo.github.io/join.md

 ## Masters Students

 I will be recruiting one funded (tuition and stipend) masters student in [computational and data sciences](https://www.chapman.edu/scst/graduate/ms-computational-science.aspx) to start Fall 2023.
 I will post a more official ad in the coming months.
+Keep in mind that this program has a number of prerequisites in math and compsci (e.g., differential equations, data structures), though one or two missing prereqs can likely be made up once you join.

 I can additionally advise the theses of other students from the same program, though I will not be able to provide funding to these students at this time (this may change in the future depending on my success in getting grants).